-Noon Year's Eve is so popular, that Como Zoo is doing it twice: you can attend the Noon Year's Eve celebrations on December 31, and January 1, 2012.
-And the price can't be beat -- admission is free, although donations are accepted.
+Noon Year's Eve is so crowd-pleasing that Como Zoo is doing it twice: You can attend the Noon Year's Eve celebrations on December 31st and January 1st.
+And the price can't be beat—admission is free, although donations are accepted.

-Edinborough Park, the indoor playground in Edina, hosts their annual New Year’s Eve Party on December 31.
-The party starts at 6 p.m. until 9 p.m., with a Kidsdance DJ dance party, a countdown to 8 p.m., face painting, and all the climbing in the indoor playground.
+Edinborough Park, the indoor playground in Edina, hosts their annual Pre-New Year’s Eve Party on December 31st.
+The party starts at 5 p.m. until 9 p.m., with a Kidsdance DJ dance party, a countdown at 8 p.m., face painting, and climbing in the indoor playground.
 Child tickets are $10.50 per pre-registered kid through December 27, and $11.50 on the day of the event.
 Adult admission is free.
 The park will shutter at 4 p.m. to prep for the event.

 The city of Woodbury hosts a family-friendly celebration at the Bielenberg Sports Center.
 To keep the kids occupied there are games, moonwalks, slides, an obstacle course, mini-golf, bingo, open ice skating, Woodbury Skating Club exhibition, and music.
 There's a countdown to the new year at 8.30 p.m., preceded by a door prize drawing.

-Another opportunity for skating, this time in Roseville.
-Skate in the new year at Roseville's indoor or outdoor rinks, meet Spiderman and Elmo, jump on a bouncer, and enjoy a magic show.
+Here's another opportunity for skating, this time in Roseville.
+Skate in the new year at Roseville's 110,000 square-foot indoor and outdoor rinks, jump on a bouncer, get your face painted, and enjoy a magic show.
 The event starts at 2.30 p.m. until 10 p.m., and there will be a countdown at 9.30 p.m.
 Admission is $7.00 with skate rentals for $5.00.